furkanturan/Hardware-Accelerated-SigmaVPN/HW/hdl/Readme.md

 Stores nonce created by the CryptoBox.

-**PRECOMP** - _output_ - 255 bits / 32 bytes / 8 int32
+**L1KEY** - _output_ - 255 bits / 32 bytes / 8 int32

-Stores key for the HSalsa20 and Salsa20 functions.
-At first it stores SW calculated 1st level key, then at the beginning of operation with HSalsa20 2nd level key is calculated and overwritten to this register.
+Stores precomputed 1st level key for the HSalsa20 function to derive 2nd level key from it (using nonce).

+**L2KEY** - _output_ - 255 bits / 32 bytes / 8 int32

+Stores derived 2nd level key.

 **MESSAGE** - _output_ - 522 bits / 64 bytes / 16 int32

 Stores one block of input message as either plaintext or cipher text.
 The length is equal to output length of Salsa20 function.

-**SL_KEY** - _input_ - 255 bits / 32 bytes / 8 int32
+**L2KEY_IN** - _input_ - 255 bits / 32 bytes / 8 int32

 Input for calculated 2nd level key.

-**SL_KEY_LOAD** - _input_ - Active High
+**L2KEY_IN_LOAD** - _input_ - Active High

 Load signal of 2nd level key.
 Together with receiving this signal and Clock edge, 2nd level key will be loaded to PRECOMP register.

 **RDY** - _input_ - Active High

 Since MESSAGE register should be loaded block wise, this signal informs DMA master that it is ready to read next input block.

 **DONE** - _output_ - Active High